adelowo/portfolio/content/posts/2017-04-08-testing-http-handlers-go.md

 ---

 layout : post
 tags : [Go,Testing]
 title : Testing HTTP handlers in Go

-description: An introduction to testing Golang's web services
+summary: An introduction to testing Golang's web services
+date: "2017-04-08"

 ---

 It is no news that quality, integrity and reliability are what we always want to deliver with software.